skyler-code/SimpleCalc/README.txt

 --[ License ]--

 SimpleCalc is provided under the MIT license.
-In essence, do what you will with this software, but please give credit to the original author.
+In essence, do what you will with this software, but please give credit to the original author, guildworks [https://mods.curse.com/members/guildworks].